The best day trips from Bologna for food lovers

 Just in front of Albinelli market but easy to miss it.

-You have to rise some steps and enter the homiest restaurant in Modena.
+You have to take some steps and enter the homiest restaurant in Modena.

 Order tortelloni Vecchia Modena to make your day trip unforgettable.